Impact of Multiple Sclerosis Symptoms IMSS Survey Logo

 Background and rationale

 Through its MS Barometer in 2020, EMSP has highlighted the current gaps that health and social systems across Europe have in providing quality symptomatic care to people with Multiple Sclerosis (MS).
-Understanding the symptoms of MS has not been prioritized and symptoms are not adequately and equally managed.
+Understanding the symptoms of MS has not been prioritised and symptoms are not adequately and equally managed.
 Consequently, there is lower availability and lower reimbursement of symptomatic treatments, including medication, rehabilitation in all its forms, while there is little attention to lifestyle changes.

 For this reason, EMSP alongside 24 national MS Societies and with the support and leadership of MS experts across Europe, are leading on this research project titled Impact of Multiple Sclerosis Symptoms (IMSS) survey to shed light on the symptoms of MS, their prevalence and severity and how they are being management across Europe.